search icon

 Buying Bitcoin

-You’ll need to buy bitcoin on a coin exchange.
+It’s possible to purchase Bitcoin on a coin exchange.
 Common ones include Coinbase, Binance, and others.
-You will need to create an account and a cryptocurrency wallet before you can begin to buy bitcoin.
+Users typically need to create an account and a cryptocurrency wallet before they can begin buying Bitcoin.

-Most people won’t be able to purchase an entire coin because of the high price.
-Bitcoins are expensive!
-However, coin exchanges, like those listed above, will allow you to buy fractions of coins using an account funded in fiat currency (like U.S. dollars, Euros, or similar currencies).
+Many people won’t be able to purchase an entire bitcoin because of the high price.
+For example, at the beginning of 2026, one bitcoin cost over $66,000.
+However, many coin exchanges, like those listed above, will allow users to buy fractions of coins using an account funded in fiat currency (like U.S. dollars, Euros, or similar currencies).
 One of bitcoin’s benefits is that it can be purchased in fractional shares and is easily bought with other currencies.

 Mining Bitcoin

-Miners then use increasingly specialized software and energy-intensive hardware, to convert these blocks into a sequence of code, known as a “hash.”
+Miners then use increasingly specialized software and energy-intensive hardware to convert these blocks into a sequence of code, known as a “hash.”
 When a new hash is generated, it’s placed at the end of the blockchain, which is then publicly updated and propagated.
 As payment for their work, the miner gets 12.5 bitcoins.
-The value of 12.5 bitcoins fluctuates but is worth more than $250,000 U.S. dollars as of mid-2022.
+The value of 12.5 bitcoins fluctuates, but as of early 2026, that’s worth more than $829,000 in U.S. currency.

 Bitcoin: Summary